divya-pullivarthi/EcoPack---Sustainable-BI-Solution/README.md

 ![image](https://github.com/user-attachments/assets/1728e717-2958-43c4-b375-ee57a8c9d9a3)

 ### **Insights**
-At the top of the dashboard, users are presented with the main filters and controls:
+One of the key features of this dashboard is that it is completely interactive and can therefore be analyzed and explored in a deeper way.
+This can be done in two ways:

+- **Global Filters:** It is simple to govern the scope of the entire dashboard using the easy to use controls at the top of the view including:
     - **Material Type:** Allows users to focus the analysis on (All), Compostable, Plastic, or Recyclable materials.
     - **Date Range (Start/End Month):** Enables analysis of specific time periods, from January 2023 to December 2024.
     - **EPR_Flag:** A color legend that visually segments data based on Extended Producer Responsibility (EPR) compliance status.

+- **Action Filters:** In addition to global controls, the dashboard uses action filters to support interaction across charts.
+Clicking on a data point in any chart (e.g. clicking 'Plastic' in the Emissions by Material Type, or clicking 'P14' in the Packaging Cost by Product) will instantly filter all other visualizations.
+This powerful aspect of the dashboard enables the user to isolate a specific product, material, or supplier and instantly see how it is performing across all other metrics in the dashboard, from ESG scores to monthly usage trends.

 ## **📌 Key Performance Indicators (KPIs)**
 These cards provide an at a glance summary of the most critical metrics for the selected period.